 How To Adjust the Fill Level

 If your toilet bowl is not flushing completely clean, you may need to increase the water fill level in the tank.
-If you wish to conserve water, you may choose to reduce the water level.
+If you wish to conserve water, you can also adjust the fill level use less water in each refill cycle.

 Caution: Please read our safety information before attempting any testing, maintenance or repairs.

-After a flush, the tank begins to refill.
+After pressing the flush handle, the tank empties most of its water into the bowl then the tank begins to refill.
 It stops automatically when it reaches a preset level.
-In nearly all cases, a float is lifted by the rising water.
+In nearly all cases, that level is controlled by a float that is lifted by the rising water.
 When the float gets high enough it closes the water valve.

 In newer toilets the float is often a collar around the fill valve and rides up and down vertically.
 The float typically has a spring clip connecting it to a metal rod which connects to the valve shut off control.
 Squeeze the spring clip to slide the float up or down the metal rod.

-Manufacturers have several variations on the fill valve mechanism, but they all include a method for adjusting the water level.
+Each manufacturer may have variations on the fill valve mechanism, but they all include a method for adjusting the water level.
 Close inspection should make it clear how to adjust your particular fill valve.